mariflores5877-rgb/se_project_spots/README.md

 **Images**

 My images were exported from the Figma frames already set up for me; and every button, pencil, heart, and image was recieved my downloaded Figma images

+**ProjectPitch Link**
+Check out this video https://drive.google.com/file/d/1pd3PTA7MUqyUqXNGCaRcTHN3FP_7Z7Dq/view?usp=sharing , where I describe my project and some of the challenges I was facing in the process.

+**GitHub Pages**
+[Here is the link to GitHub Pages] (https://mariflores5877-rgb.github.io/se_project_spots/)